-Appalachian Watershed & Stream Monitors - This is a watershed assessment and stream sampling training, education and community service program.
-Through the program, TMI has trained dozens of teachers and thousands of students since 2005.
+Appalachian Watershed & Stream Monitors - This watershed assessment and stream sampling training, education and community service program has trained dozens of teachers and thousands of students since 2005.

 Community Watershed Co-Management for a Safe Water Supply - This project ensures clean and safe water supply for Shangri-la Town, Yunnan, China, by facilitating multi-stakeholder collaboration for improved reservoir watershed management.

 Pasturelands to Profits - This project links nomadic Tibetan herder families with more profitable markets while ensuring the sustainability of the grasslands.
 Community-based rangeland managment pilot activities have reduced livestock mortality by more than 60%, which has more than doubled the number of livestock each household can sell.

 Exchanges and Study Tours - Since its inception The Mountain Institute has promoted the exchange of ideas and learning between mountain communities across the globe.
 We have conducted exchanges between Tibetans and Peruvians, Nepalis and Chinese, Indians and Nepalis, Tibetans and Americans, and West Virginians with North Carolinians.